 Program materials are available upon request to the Graduate Programs Office, Yale Law School, 127 Wall Street, New Haven CT 06511.

-For Law School courses and their descriptions, see the Law School bulletin, online at http://bulletin.yale.edu.
-For courses in other schools at Yale University, please see their respective bulletins or http://courses.yale.edu.
+For Law School courses, see the Law School bulletin, online at https://bulletin.yale.edu.
+For courses in other schools at Yale University, please see their respective bulletins or https://courses.yale.edu.
 Specific course selections will be approved by the student’s advisory committee and by the DGS.